tpe-doit/Taipei-City-Dashboard-Documentation/public/articles/front-end-en/custom-maps.md

 ```

 ### Change Default Added Layers
-Shortly after the map is initialized, the `initializeBasicLayers` method of the `mapStore` is invoked and two default layers are added to the map.
-The two layers added provide labels for Taipei’s districts and villages.
-The styles for these two layers are also stored in the file `mapConfig.js`.
+Shortly after the map is initialized, the `initializeBasicLayers` method of the `mapStore` is invoked and three default layers are added to the map.
+The first two layers added provide labels for Taipei’s districts and villages.
+Those layers are stored as local `geojsons`.
+The third layer is a 3d model of buildings in Taipei.
+This layer is stored in Mapbox Tileset and more information could be found in [this previous article](/front-end/project-setup).
+The styles for these three layers are also stored in the file `mapConfig.js`.

 To edit, simply remove or replace the layers specified in the `initializeBasicLayers` method.